INJURED AT WORK? WORKER’S COMP MAY COVER HOME CARE

 What Type of Injuries Are Covered

-Worker’s Compensation covers injuries that occur due to an accident or physical damage caused by repeated exposure to a unhealthy environment.
+Worker’s Compensation covers injuries that occur due to an accident or physical damage caused by repeated exposure to an unhealthy environment.

 When injured, there are many resources provided to help you recover and return to the work force.
 Worker’s Compensation aids with medical bills, physical therapy, visiting nurses and medical supplies.
-You may also be eligible for non-medical assistance from a Home Care Agency to help with transportation to doctor’s appointments, bathing, after surgery care, housecleaning and other daily chores.
+You may also be eligible for non-medical assistance from a Home Care Agency to help with transportation to doctor’s appointments, after surgery care, bathing, personal care, dressing and other daily chores.

 Some examples for accidental injuries on the job: